-Thank you, American physicist Mr. Benjamin Thompson, for discovering how to make meringue back in the early 1800’s!
-For meringue is a key component of Baked Alaska, the spotlighted dish being celebrated on Baked Alaska Day!
+A hearty thanks goes out to Mr. Benjamin Thompson, American physicist, for discovering how to make meringue back in the early 1800s!
+For meringue is a key component of Baked Alaska, the spotlighted dish being celebrated on National Baked Alaska Day.